Justice in numbers

 Data source

-Published: 28 July 2022.
+Published: 27 July 2023.

 Barricades or prevention of access

-The number of incidents where where one or more offenders deny access to all or part of a prison to those lawfully empowered to have such access, by use of a physical barrier.
+The number of incidents where one or more offenders deny access to all or part of a prison to those lawfully empowered to have such access, by use of a physical barrier.

 Period Barricades or prevention of access